24| Sengoku Period Tanto (戦国時代短刀)

 The red circle above indicate the time we discuss in this section

-After the Onin-no-Ran, Kyoto was in a devastating condition.
-Distinguished swordsmiths in the Kyoto area were almost all gone.
-Sengoku Daimyo (warlord or feudal lord) needed a large number of swords from nearby.
-Mino and Bizen areas were the active sword-making places during the Sengoku time.
-It was because the Mino province was located in a convenient location from many feudal lords.
-Also, the Shizu Group from Yamato Den (school) moved to Mino province.
-Tegai Kaneyoshi from Yamato Den moved to Mino, and many swordsmiths from Yamashiro and Yamato areas moved to Mino.
-Thus, Mino could supply the high demand for a large number of swords.
-During this wartime, Samurai demanded a very practical sword that wouldn’t bend or break but cut well.
-Together with swordsmiths in the Mino area, Bizen Osafune swordsmiths fulfilled the high demand also
+After the Onin-no-ran, Kyoto was left in a devastated state.
+Almost all the distinguished swordsmiths in the Kyoto area were gone.
+Many Sengoku daimyo (warlords or feudal lords) needed swords from nearby regions.
+The Mino and Bizen areas were the main centers of sword production during the Sengoku period, because Mino Province was conveniently located for many feudal lords.
+Also, the Shizu group from Yamato-den (school) moved to Mino Province.
+Tegai Kaneyoshi from Yamato-den moved to Mino, and many swordsmiths from the Yamashiro and Yamato areas also moved to Mino.
+As a result, Mino could supply a large demand for swords.
+During this wartime period, samurai sought practical swords that would not bend or break yet still cut well.
+Along with swordsmiths in the Mino area, Bizen Osafune swordsmiths also met the high demand.

 Kazu-Uchi-Mono and Chumon-Uchi

-• Kazu-uchi-mono was a sword made just good enough for one battle.
-They were not made for permanent preservation.
+• Kazu-uchi-mono was a sword made just well enough for one battle.
+They were not intended for long-term preservation.

 • Chumon-uchi was a custom-made sword.
-Good shape, good forging, often engraved the swordsmith’s name and the name of a person who ordered it.
+They were well-shaped, well-forged, and often engraved with the swordsmith’s name as well as the name of the person who ordered it.

 Characteristics of Mino-Den Swords

-Sugata (姿:shape) —– Shallow curvature, low Gyo-no-mune, Chukissaki with Fukura.
-The width and the thickness are not too wide, not too thick.
-Engraving is rare with the Mino Den swords.
-On the Bizen Den swords, the bottom of the Bo-hi (single groove) shows a round end (see the last photo below) just above the Machi area (for Machi, see the diagram in Chapter 3 Names of parts).
+Sugata (姿shape) ————– Shallow curvature, low gyo-no-mune, chukissaki with fukura.
+The width and thickness are neither too wide nor too thick.
+Engraving is rare on Mino-den swords.
+On Bizen-den swords, the bottom of the bo-hi (single groove) has a rounded end (see the photo on P.100) just above the machi area (for machi, see the diagram in Chapter 3: Names of parts).

 13 Mune drawing